andylu-98/aim_vis/README.md

 move acceptance | static | move acceptance | string | 0 | {values: ["improving only", "improving and equal"], checked: 0 }

 > Iterated Local Search

+description:

+	this algorithm is based on visiting a sequence of locally optimal solutions by perturbing the current local optimum and applying local search/hill climbing after starting from the modified solution

+charts:

+	1. best solution
+	2. accepted solution fitness at each iteration

 component | method | parameter | parameter type | parameter default | parameter info
 -|-|-|-|-|-